How to use Image Correction Filters

 Explore Image Correction Filters

 IronBarcode offers multiple image filters specifically designed for image correction.
 These filters can assist in reading imperfect barcode images and enhancing reading accuracy.
-However, users will need to understand how these filters work in order to select suitable filter and avoid performance issue due to using too much filter or using wrong filter.
+However, users will need to understand how these filters work in order to select suitable filter and avoid performance issues due to using too many filters or using the wrong filter.
 Below are all filters available:

 The order in which these filters are applied is based on their placement inside the ImageFilterCollection.